Amlan102003/RRT-Path-plotting/README.md

 This is the Python  Code for plotting the path from a start to goal point using a Random Tree.
 ***Throughout the code single line comments and multi line comments have been used for properly understanding the code.You can go through it to understand the logic***
-PYGAME Has been used for plotting the path
+PYGAME Has been used for plotting the path.
 Other libraries used are math and random

 INPUT=>